Good evening everyone. This week I have a horrible cough, but this chapter is about Kinzo, so you see it’s actually method acting!

 Kinzo: Money is the crystallization of everything in this world.
 If you cannot grasp that, then you cannot grasp the world!
 If a soul cannot keep a tight grasp on this world, it doesn’t deserve to live!!
 Disappear!!
 Begone from my life and reality!!

-Money as a the universal equivalent huh Kinzo, almost like a solvent, an alkahest perhaps?
+Money as the universal equivalent huh Kinzo, almost like a solvent, an alkahest perhaps?
 You old wizard bitch.

 Nanjo, as the one person in the room capable of talking back to Kinzo, keeps pushing.
 He argues that there are things money can’t buy, like time spent playing chess together.
 He’s on pretty good form actually, pointing out 1. the Ushiromiyas are rich by normal people standards 2. they also have a lot of these priceless things—family relationships and happiness.
 Grandchildren, to carry on Kinzo’s legacy.